AlexanderBodin/truelies/README.md

     - `make install` (You may have to run this as root).

 **NOTE**: Truelies can be uninstalled easily using `make uninstall`.
-This removes all truelies related files from your system.
+This removes all related files from your system.

 **NOTE**: You can run truelies from any folder on your system, all the makefile does, is to move the files to a "sane" location.
 The Makefile is optional.